-In this course, Joseph Asong will lead you in a critical exploration Henri Nouwen's lament that contemplative silence is lost to theological education today.
+In this course, Joseph Asong will lead you in a critical exploration of Henri Nouwen's lament that contemplative silence is lost to theological education today.
 You will explore both the Scriptural foundations of contemplative silence and what it might look like in a theological school today.

 This course is especially useful to theological educators wishing to sharpen their thinking and skills in spiritual formation.

 On completion of this nanocourse, you will understand the thinking of Henri Nouwen on contemplative silence and be able to critically apply it to your practice in theological education.